noisebridge/rfid-access-control/software/firmware/README.md

 with a `<CR>` or `<LF>` or both.

      ?     : Prints help.
-     W<xx> : set output pins.
-Understands 8-bit hex number, but only 6 bits are currently addressed: PC[0..5] on the Atmega8 Responds with S<yy> with <yy> the actual bits being set.
+     W<xx> : Writes output pins.
+Understands 8-bit hex number, but only 6 bits are currently addressed: PC[0..5] on the Atmega8 Responds with W<yy> with <yy> the actual bits being set (some might not be available).
              Can be used to switch on fancy LEDs or even remotely trigger a relay or transistor to open the strike.
              Example:

-             S ff
+             W ff

      M<r><msg> : Write a message to the LCD screen.
 Example: